moments matter

 Will I have to sign a contract?

-When moving to assisted living, you can expect to sign a lease agreement or contract that outlines the terms of residency, including the monthly cost and an addendum outlining care costs.
-Most retirement communities offer a month-to-month agreement that can be canceled with appropriate notice — typically 30- to 60-days.
+Starting your new chapter in assisted living begins with signing a lease agreement or contract that outlines the terms of residency, including the monthly cost and an addendum outlining care costs.
+Most senior living communities offer a month-to-month agreement that can be canceled with appropriate notice — typically 30- to 60-days.

 How much will assisted living cost?

 The cost of assisted living varies greatly and is dependent on many factors.
-These include location, size and age of the community, the amenities offered, and the specific lifestyle and health care options each resident selects.
-In addition to the first month’s rent, a new resident will also pay an entrance or community fee.
-It’s a good idea to visit several communities to decide which is best for your needs and finances.
-Here are some key questions to ask during your visits.
+These include location, size, and age of the community, the amenities offered, and the specific lifestyle and health care options each resident selects.
+In addition to the first month’s rent, a new resident will also pay a community fee.
+It’s a good idea to visit several communities to decide which is best for your needs and that meets your budget.
+Here is a guide to help you find what is right for you or your loved one.

 Most communities will be happy to set up direct-deposit payments from your bank account, so you don’t have to worry about payments being made on time.
 However, if you’d rather write a monthly check, most communities accept them, as well.
 If you have a family member handling your finances for you, they have the same options.